Ed Sheeran denies Shape of You copyright claim at High Court trial

 The singer-songwriter has been accused by two other songwriters of copying parts of his 2017 hit Shape Of You.

-Sami Chokri and Ross O'Donoghue's barrister suggested Sheeran treated lesser known songwriters differently from famous ones.
+Sami Chokri and Ross O'Donoghue's barrister suggested Sheeran treated lesser-known songwriters differently from famous ones.

 Sheeran denied this, telling the court he had cleared parts of songs with "lots" of unknown artists.